YouTuber Tana Mongeau Drops New Single ‘Without You’

 She’s also received support from her famous friends like Jesse Saint John.
 The Grammy-nominated singer-songwriter shared the song on his Instagram stories shortly after its release.

-Tana’s music career started when she released her first rap single called “Hefner” two years ago.
+Tana’s music career started when she released her first rap single, “Hefner,” two years ago.
 The music video featured her then-girlfriend, Bella Thorne, and it quickly amassed 17 million views.
-The single is produced by Mod Sun, who was in a polyamorous relationship with the two stars until February 2019.
+That single was produced by Mod Sun, who was in a polyamorous relationship with the two stars until February 2019.

 According to Tana, “Hefner” was a joke, and she had no intention of becoming a pop star.
 However, the success of the song and her subsequent singles “F*ck Up” and “Facetime” inspired her to take it more seriously.
-The latter was the first time fans heard her sing, and it’s one of her most popular singles to date with over 1.7 million plays on Spotify.
+The latter was the first time fans heard her sing, and it’s one of her most popular singles to date, with over 1.7 million plays on Spotify.